About George Cramer

 Public Safety Writers Association

 Founded in 1997 as the Police Writers Club, the Public Safety Writers Association is open to both new and experienced, published and not yet published writers.

 California Writers Club

-Founded in 1909, the California Writers Club is one of the nation’s oldest professional clubs for writers and is dedicated to educating writers of all levels and disciplines in the craft of writing
+Founded in 1909, the California Writers Club is one of the nation’s oldest professional clubs for writers and is dedicated to educating writers of all levels in the craft of writing.

 Mystery Writers of America